Aleksandar15/DSA-reminders/README.md

   9. Back in the `quickSortInPlace` function, the pivot index is obtained from the `partition` function.
 The function recursively calls `quickSortInPlace` for the left subarray (from `left` to `pivot - 1`) and the right subarray (from `pivot + 1` to `right`).
   10. The process continues until the subarrays have only one element or are invalid.
 At that point, the recursive calls stop, and the function returns the sorted array.
   11. Finally, the code creates an array `myArr` and calls `quickSortInPlace` with it.
 The sorted array is then printed to the `console.log`.
+8. **Merge Sort**

 ---
 My most helpful JavaScript based DSA course on YouTube by @Codevolution:
 #### https://www.youtube.com/playlist?list=PLC3y8-rFHvwjPxNAKvZpdnsr41E0fCMMP
+NOTE#1: There's mistake in his Fibonacci Sequence so I'm fixing it on my own.
+His mistakes are both in his video: https://www.youtube.com/watch?v=tQjd29Rmo_A&list=PLC3y8-rFHvwjPxNAKvZpdnsr41E0fCMMP&index=7 where his `for` loop has a wrong condition of `i < n` instead of `i <= n` like his correct verison at https://replit.com/@Codevolution/JavaScript-Algorithms#math/fibonacci.js -> which however he kept the *wrong comments* but the code is fixed otherwise.
+  - As well as Recursive Fibonacci Sequence mistakes: https://youtu.be/wZNxLwqxu00?list=PLC3y8-rFHvwjPxNAKvZpdnsr41E0fCMMP&t=55 here he correctly shows expected returned value BUT at https://replit.com/@Codevolution/JavaScript-Algorithms#math/fibonacci-recursive.js -> he mistakenly changed argument of 3rd call from `6` to `7` but wrong expected result `8` in a comment instead should be `13`, because result `8` corresponds to Fibonacci of `6`.